 |

-have asked me for the definition of a Mariner's Cross.
-The answer
+Many people have asked me for the definition

-is simple: It is any interpretation of the crucifix with a theme
+of a Mariner's Cross.
+The answer is simple: It is any interpretation

-of the sea: i.e.,symbols such as anchors, ship's wheels, compasses,
+of the crucifix with a theme of the sea: i.e.,symbols such as

-harpoons, almost anything nautical or oceanic.
-Mariner's Crosses
+nautical or oceanic.
+Mariner's Crosses are also known as Seaman's

-are also known as Seaman's Crosses and Sailor's Crosses.
-There
+Crosses and Sailor's Crosses.
+There is no "traditional"

-from crosses with a simple anchor motif to ones that have such
+Mariner's Cross.
+Designs range from crosses with a simple anchor

-that they look almost like symbols of a shipwreck!
-Basically,
+and ship's wheels and ropes that they look almost like symbols

-Mariner's Crosses are all worn to bring good luck to the seafarer.
+bring good luck to the seafarer. |

 was Whitfield Jack's Mariner's Cross, shown above.
 I hope it